andwoo/botanist/README.md

 |---|---|---|
 \urban | string | Searches the given string on urban dictionary and returns the definition.
 If no arguments are present, a random definition is returned.
 \xkcd | none | Retrieves the latest comic from http://xkcd.com/
+\yt | youtube url | Outputs the youtube video's thumbnail and description to preview the link.

 ## Getting Started
 1. Install [NodeJS](https://nodejs.org/en/) version 6.5.0 or higher.
 NodeJS comes with a bundled package manager called npm (Node Package Manager).